icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 ### 9.1 Functions Without Arguments

-Functions that take zero arguments (mostly relevant if their purpose is to run I/O operations such as PRINT) should be supported, but this has not yet been thoroughly tested.
+Functions that take zero arguments (mostly relevant if their purpose is to run I/O operations such as PRINT) are nominally supported, but this has not yet been thoroughly tested.

 ## 10. Isolated Expressions

 Isolated expressions appearing as a statement are allowed.
 The expression evaluates, but the value is disregarded.
-The primary use is writing functions whose purpose is to execute I/O operations.
+The primary use is calling functions whose purpose is to execute I/O operations.
 For example:

 ```
 func printval(x) {